andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 for games to be added to BGG,
-but I would find this cause surprising as well, as I would assume board game creators would add their games to BGG as part of their marketing efforts.
+but I would find this cause surprising as well, as I would assume board game creators would add their games to BGG quickly as part of their marketing efforts.

 ### Players